 STEP 1: Booking

-To make an appointment call our practice and speak to our friendly administration staff who will ask you some basic questions.
-This will help us determine who the best psychologist will be for your needs.
-If you have any special requirements i.e. you prefer a male or female practitioner, please feel free to ask.
-Please note that our administration staff are also bound by a strict confidentiality agreement.
+To make an appointment call our practice and speak to our friendly administration staff who can help determine who the best psychologist/s fits your needs.
+Please note that our administration staff follow strict confidentiality guidelines to ensure your privacy is guaranteed.

 STEP 2: First Session